ariel-os/hophop-open-hardware/Sketch.md

     UART may not technically be necessary because we can frame SPI as we like, but it can be convenient for some development scenarios.

-  * I2S bi-directional (plus any GPIO we need there) routed to audio domain with off-by-default solder jumpers.
+  * I2S bi-directional (plus PDM any GPIO we need there) routed to audio domain with off-by-default solder jumpers.

   * Co-exist pin to nRF54
   * SWD 10-pin header and 6-pin Tag-Connect